Skip to content

 Instrument loans

-It is also usually possible for a pupil to loan an instrument when starting instrumental lessons.
-This is free for pupils continuing from Wider Opportunities and for families facing financial hardship, otherwise, this is for a one-off fee of £30.
+It is also usually possible for a pupil to loan an instrument when starting instrumental lessons for a one-off fee of £40.

 What other activities are available?